 Voting Process

-All eligible FSAs will be sent a notice of the upcoming election at least 30 days before voting opens.
-The SOA will use the same process as Board elections today.
-Eligible FSAs will receive an electronic ballot via email from an independent vendor, and they will be asked to vote for or against the Bylaws changes.
-Two-thirds of voters must vote for the Bylaws change, or at least 10% of eligible Fellows, whichever is greater.
-Voting is confidential and anonymous, and votes are counted by an independent vendor.
+A notice of the election went out to all eligible FSAs on September 10, 2025.
+The SOA used the same process as in Board elections.
+Eligible FSAs received an electronic ballot via email from an independent vendor, and they were asked to vote for or against the Bylaws changes.
+Passage required two-thirds of voters or at least 10% of eligible Fellows to vote for the SOA Bylaws changes, whichever was greater.
+Voting was confidential and anonymous, and votes were counted by an independent vendor.

 Results

-Certified results will be available several days after the voting period closes.
-Voting results are sent to a team of SOA leaders to review and verify.
-The results will be communicated to members through an email announcement and other SOA communications, including the SOA website and on social media.
+Certified results became available several days after the close of the voting period.
+The voting results were sent to a team of SOA leaders for review and verification.
+Members learned about the results via an email announcement and other SOA communications, including the SOA website and social media.

 Bylaws Change and Implementation FAQs

-FSAs are voting on all changes to the SOA Bylaws that affect their substantive rights.
-The changes that must be approved include:
+FSAs voted on all changes to the SOA Bylaws that affected their substantive rights.
+The changes that required approval included:

 • Changing the Board size